College Admissions

 Military college programs including service academies and college ROTC scholarships not only require but place significant weight on test scores.
 Some programs like Navy and Air Force ROTC scholarships even require a minimum test score in order to submit an application.

 In 2024 several high profile colleges announced a return to requiring test scores for admissions.
 This included Yale University, Caltech, Dartmouth College, and Harvard University.
-So, do test scores still matter for college admissions.
-For these colleges, the answer is yes, especially as they see a rise in application numbers.
+If you ask admissions reps at these schools if test scores still matter for college admissions, the answer is yes, especially if applications to these colleges continue to rise.
 Some colleges also said they found that students withheld test scores that might have helped them.

 Yale University explained when they reinstated a testing requirement, a score that is below the median might still benefit a student.
 If a student attends a high school with fewer resources, a score could “give the committee greater confidence that they are likely to achieve academic success in college.”
 Yale enrolls a high scoring cohort.
 For Fall 2023 the middle 50% was 1500-1560 for SAT and 33-35 for ACT.
 A student from a low-resourced high school with a 1450 would still demonstrate a strong academic readiness.